EricssonResearch/calvin-base/calvin/examples/terrarium/README.md

 Run one of the following commands from within the directory the `calvin.conf` file is placed:

-### With DHT

     with twitter output:
+    $ CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost --keep-alive monitor-tweet.calvin --attr-file twitter_credentials.json

+    or, without twitter output:
+    § CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost --keep-alive monitor-print.calvin

+## DHT

+Calvin's internal registry is not strictly needed when running this small example, it has therefor been turned off.
+To turn it on and run the application with DHT instead, remove `CALVIN_GLOBAL_STORAGE_TYPE=\"local\"` from the command.
+I.e:

+    with twitter output:
     $ csruntime --host localhost --keep-alive monitor-tweet.calvin --attr-file twitter_credentials.json

     or, without twitter output:
     § csruntime --host localhost --keep-alive monitor-print.calvin

-### Without DHT

-Calvin's internal registry is not strictly needed when running this small example.
-To turn it off and run the application locally add `CALVIN_GLOBAL_STORAGE_TYPE=\"local\"` to the command:

-    with twitter output:
-    $ CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost --keep-alive monitor-tweet.calvin --attr-file twitter_credentials.json

-    or, without twitter output:
-    § CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost --keep-alive monitor-print.calvin